 - How do I effectively outsource my link building?

 In this post, we delve into 77 link building strategies most likely to help you boost the visibility of your own site in the SERPs.

 There are also remains a strong correlation between total backlinks and individual keyword rankings:

-To better understand the link building strategies and tactics in this list, you’ll need to understand the fundamentals of link building for SEO.
+To better understand the link building strategies and tactics in this list, you’ll need to understand the fundamentals of link building for SEO with our comprehensive guide.

 “Backlinks” are just hyperlinks on the internet that point to your domain (and the various pages within that domain).

 Backlinks are important because they’re considered as a marker of trustworthiness in Google’s algorithm.

 Google wants to rank its most trustworthy results above its less-trustworthy results, assuming the relevance of your blog post or site content is equal.